cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 The CDAP Master service primarily performs coordination tasks and can be scaled for redundancy.
 The instances coordinate amongst themselves, electing one as a leader at all times.

-- Using the Cloudera Manager UI, add additional *Role Instances* of the role ``CDAP Master Service`` to additional machines.
+- Using the Cloudera Manager UI, add additional *Role Instances* of the role type ``CDAP Master Service`` to additional machines.
 - Ensure each machine has all required Gateway roles.
 - Start each ``CDAP Master Service`` role.